Data from suicide registers

 The visualisation below contains three different views.
 The first shows the frequency of suspected deaths by suicide in Queensland by age group and sex from 2020 to 2023.
 The second shows the data presented by age group (persons only) for years 2016 to 2023, while the third display the data by residential location for years 2016 to 2023.

-Frequency of suspected deaths by suicide in Queensland by age group, sex, and location 2016-2023
+Frequency of suspected deaths by suicide in Queensland by age group, sex, and location 2016 to 2023

 The interactive data visualisation shows the number of suspected deaths by suicide in Queensland, starting from 2016.
 The population group is divided by age groups, ranging from people under the age of 18 years to 65 or 75 years and over, and sex (males and females).
 Viewing by incident residential location can also be selected.

-The visualisation below shows the frequency of suspected deaths by suicide in Queensland by age group, sex and residential location for the period of 1 January to the end of February 2020 to 2024.
+The visualisation below shows the frequency of suspected deaths by suicide in Queensland by age group, sex and residential location for the period from 1 January to 30 June 2020 to 2024.

-Frequency of suspected deaths by suicide in Queensland by age group, sex, and location, 1 January to end February 2020-2024
+Frequency of suspected deaths by suicide in Queensland by age group, sex, and location, 1 January to 30 June 2020 to 2024

 The interactive data visualisation shows the number of suspected deaths by suicide in Queensland, starting from 2016.
 The population group is divided by age groups, ranging from people under the age of 18 years to 65 or 75 years and over, and sex (males and females).
 Viewing by incident residential location can also be selected.